jsuh9/jsuh9.github.io/_pages/about.md

 This principle reflects my curiosity-driven personal journey.
 Curiosity motivates me to take risks, to reflect, and to understand.
 In retrospect, this simple principle was behind most of the 'dots' in my life that unexpectedly led to the most rewarding outcomes.
-(In this sense, I find this [Steve Jobs' speech](https://youtu.be/Hd_ptbiPoXM?si=R-wkhwK40lNmLYIz&t=450) especially inspiring.)

 So I plan to keep living by this principle as I’m happy with where it's led me so far.